monash-human-power/MHP-website/src/markdown/subteams.md

     button_href: ""
     image: ../images/corp.png
   - name: Electrical
-    description: >
-      The Electrical subteam handles both the electrical and software aspects of the bike.
-There are no windows on the fairing, so the rider relies on the camera system designed by the electrical subteam.
+    description: The Electrical subteam handles both the electrical and software aspects of the bike.
 They design the camera and data acquisition system to improve the rider's safety and performance.
+There are no windows on the fairing, so the rider relies on this camera system to display the bikes surroundings and other information during the run.
 The systems consist of Raspberry Pis, microcontrollers, and a network of sensors.
-They also create custom software to record data from field testing, which is used to review and analyse the performance of the bike.
+They also create custom software to record data from field testing, which later is used to review and analyse the performance of the bike.

-      The camera and data acquisition system consist of Raspberry Pis, microcontrollers, and a network of sensors which are designed to improve the rider's safety and performance.

-      The camera system displays information to the rider during the run.
     button_text: ""
     button_href: ""
     image: ../images/electrical.png
   - name: Materials
-    description: "The primary purpose of the Materials subteam is to prototype and manufacture the fairing.
+    description: The primary purpose of the Materials subteam is to prototype and manufacture the fairing.
 This includes undergoing a design process to test and optimise the quality of the fairing to ensure the aerodynamic performance of the bike and rider safety.
-The fairing is currently fabricated using the resin infusion technique which injects epoxy resin into carbon fibre while under a vacuum seal.
-Once the infusion process is complete, the carbon fibre is either painted or coated in clear lacquer and decals are applied.
-The Materials subteam uses power tools, applies surface finishing processes and creates composite components to produce the fairing. "
+They research the most viable methods and materials to produce the fairing.
+Currently, the fairing is fabricated using a resin infusion technique, which uses epoxy resin and carbon fibre.
+The Materials subteam uses power tools, applies surface finishing processes and creates composite components in order to produce the fairing.
     button_text: ""
     button_href: ""
     image: ../images/materials.jpg